 Prospective students must contact the School to obtain an application packet.
 The packet will contain the required application and forms needed for submission.
 The student must contact all relevant institutions for submission of proof of graduation attesting to their academic qualifications from undergraduate institutions for admission to the graduate program or submission of proof of high school completion for admission to the undergraduate programs.
 It is also the student's responsibility to ensure that all documents and forms are complete.
 Admissions decisions will be made within 30 days of receiving all required documentation.
 Students will not be admitted to the School without the required documentation and application/registration fee.
-If an applicant does not accept their admission or fails to matriculate within one year of acceptance, the applicant will need to go through the admissions process again.
+If an applicant does not accept their admissions process again.
 This means that the applicant must resubmit a non-refundable application/registration fee, application, documents, forms and information required for admission to their selected program.
 Previous admission does not guarantee readmission.